eHag-FRU/Pong/README.md

 While Pong is overdone, I thought it would be a simple game to make as my first.
 This game utilizes the LibGDX game library.

-Below is the UMD diagram
+Below is the UML diagram

 ![A UML Diagram of Pong](https://raw.githubusercontent.com/eHag-FRU/images/2405435d2e3fbc89e736dcc91b967aadb1c6ada4/Untitled.png?token=ATZOW4MDLKT37WQHMMC4MADA6RN2E)